 Dental implants preserve the structure and integrity of the jaws

 When teeth have been missing for a prolonged period of time, the jaw structure atrophies or shrinks in size, as would any muscle you have that has not been used.
 The presence of teeth or dental implants provides forces that stimulate the jaw to maintain its normal jaw structure.
 For patients who are missing all of their teeth and have dentures, jaw deterioration is accelerated by the pressure a denture places on the jaw structure.
-When teeth are replaced with dental implants, this supports the jaw structure and prevents it from deteriorating over time, as a natural tooth would.
+When dentures are replaced with dental implants or implant supported dentures, this supports the jaw structure and prevents it from deteriorating over time, as a natural tooth would.

 Your smile is improved when replacement teeth look natural